andrew-grischenko/BraintreePaymentsPCF/README.md

 5. Set the property **CheckoutURL** of the component with the URL of the Checkout function (see below the section **Setup Checkout Azure Function**)

+6. Set the **PayPalEnabled** property to **true** if you want to use PayPal as a payment option.

-6. Handle the payment events – success and errors – with **OnChange** handler of the component by verifying the PaymentStatus attribute, e.g.
+7. Handle the payment events – success and errors – with **OnChange** handler of the component by verifying the PaymentStatus attribute, e.g.

        If(BraintreePayments.PaymentStatus = "completed", Navigate(Receipt))

 ![OnChange handler](https://technomancy.com.au/wp-content/uploads/2020/04/Screen-Shot-2020-04-24-at-10.22.46-pm.png)

-7. For test integration, you can use the card number **“4242424242424242”** with any future expiry date.
+7. For test integration, you can use:
+* the card number **“4242424242424242”** or **411111111111111** with any future expiry date.
 See here for more test cards: https://developers.braintreepayments.com/guides/credit-cards/testing-go-live/node
+* PayPal Sandbox **personal** account as set up in the beggining

 ### Setup Checkout Azure Function